Dalen Hotel

-Dalen Hotel is a historic hotel located at Dalen in the municipality of Tokke in Telemark, Norway.
+Dalen Hotel is a historic hotel located at Dalen in Tokke Municipality in Telemark county, Norway.
 The luxury Dalen Hotel, once a popular locale for European royalty, is one of the largest wooden buildings in Norway and one of the best preserved hotels of its size from the 1800s.

 The hotel is located in eastern Dalen on the shores of Bandak lake.
 The hotel owners operate a ferry service along the Telemark Canal, which during the warmer seasons has daily trips between Skien and Dalen on the historic passenger ships MS Henrik Ibsen and MS Victoria.
 The hotel can also be accessed by road on Fylkesvei 38 and 45, which extends down from E134 to the north.